OpenLI-NZ/openli/doc/CollectorDoc.md

 the mirrored traffic under the 'jmirrors' top-level configuration option.
 Each sequence entry is defined using two parameters:
 * ip -- the IP address of the sink
-* port -- the port that the sink is listening on for ALU intercept records
+* port -- the port that the sink is listening on for Nokia intercept records

 Note that in this context, the sink refers to the destination IP address and port of the mirrored traffic.